alexpineda/titan-reactor/CREATING_PLUGINS.md

 ## Overview

 Plugins in Titan Reactor allow you to connect to the game to display custom charts, player scores, or anything you like.
+Plugins are written using Javascript and/or JSX.

 - A plugin can use two methods to integrate with Titan Reactor, visual via React components, programmatic via game objects, or both.
-- If you'd like to provide user configuration, Titan Reactor provides a configuration UI for the user to use based on your json "schema".
+- If you'd like to provide user configuration, Titan Reactor provides a configuration UI for the user.

-## Your first plugin package.json
+## Basic Plugin Information

-### Example
+### package.json

 *plugins/my-cool-plugin/package.json*
 ```json